Skip to main content

 About

-I have worked as a Senior Lecturer in Digital Education and Innovation in the Department of Psychology at the University of Liverpool since January 2014.
-I have more than twenty years of experience in teaching and learning about the use of Information and Communication Technologies (ICT) for educational purposes which have been gained during my academic degrees and work experience in various national and international Universities.
+I have worked as a Senior Lecturer in Cyberpsychology (Cyberlearning, Deviant behaviour, Digital Environments and Online communication) in the Department of Psychology at the University of Liverpool since January 2014.
+I have more than twenty years of experience in teaching and learning in Higher Education, working in various national and international Universities.

 Two are the main domains of my research expertise, which belong to the general area of Cyberpsychology.